cjdbarlow/Part-One/spirometry.md

   * Peak inspiratory and expiratory flow rates are limited

-* **Variable extrathoracic obstruction**
+* **Variable *extrathoracic* obstruction**
   * Variable means the obstruction moves
-  * During inspiration the lesion is pulled into trachea and inspiratory flow is reduced
+  * During inspiration the lesion is pulled into trachea so inspiratory flow is reduced
   * During expiration the lesion is pushed out of the trachea
   The way to remember this is an **extra**thoracic obstruction impedes **in**spiration
   * The reverse effect occurs in positive pressure ventilation

-* **Variable intrathoracic obstruction**
+* **Variable *intrathoracic* obstruction**
 The opposite to extrathoracic obstruction.
-  * During inspiration the airway calibre increases and the degree of obstruction reduced
+  * During inspiration the airway calibre increases and inspiratory flow is unimpeded
-  * During expiration the airway calibre falls and the obstruction worsens
+  * During expiration the airway calibre falls and expiratory flow is reduced

 ---
 ##References